35 Things Every Nursing Student Needs before Starting School

-I am a little on the obsessive side when it comes to matching and organization, so when I learned of this color system I thought it was the best thing ever!
+I am a little obsessive about matching and organization, so when I learned of this color system, I thought it was the best thing ever!

 Use over the text:

 - Pink: Vocabulary and important definitions.
-This is not for highlighting every word you don’t know this is for easily pulling out definitions later on for study purpose.
+This is not for highlighting every word you don’t know this is for easily pulling out definitions later on for study purposes.

 - Blue: Values.
 Keep track of the many important numbers you need to know by marking in blue.